MicrosoftDocs/cpp-docs/docs/ide/non-msbuild-projects.md

 }
 ```
 ### Define tasks with tasks.vs.json
 You can automate build scripts or any other external operations on the files you have in your current workspace by running them as tasks directly in the IDE.
-You can configure a new task by right-clicking on a file or folder and select **Configure Tasks**.
+You can configure a new task by right-clicking on a file or folder and selecting **Configure Tasks**.

 ![Open Folder Configure Tasks](media/open-folder-config-tasks.png)